johnslobodan07/js-coding-challenge/README.md

 ## Details

-You will need to build the following 3 pages with React:
+You will need to build the following 3 pages with React/Angular/Vue:

 - A "Home" page
 - A "Series" page